-In such environment, the Group intends to continue in the coming years implementing its strategy at the service of our clients, adapting it when necessary to the evolution of the environment and of our clients' needs.
+In such environment, the Group intends to continue its strategic initiatives at the service of our clients, adapting it when necessary to the evolution of the environment and of our clients' needs.

-Our first strategic priority will be to pursue the development and adaptation of our businesses to more comprehensively and adequately serve our clients in private banking, securities services, commercial banking and cash management services, but also in structured financings and capital market services.
+Strategically, we will pursue the development and adaptation of our businesses to more comprehensively and adequately serve our clients in all our businesses and continue to be natively ESG centric.
 We will further work on putting our clients' needs at the heart of our way of collectively working.
-2021 will also mark the pursuit of structural initiatives to optimize our efficiency and security, through IT investments, review of target operating models and optimization of processes, as well as further digitalization.
+In 2022, we will also pursue the of structural initiatives to optimize our efficiency and security, through IT investments, review of target operating models and optimization of processes, as well as further digitalization.

-Finally, we will continue to enhance our attractiveness as a responsible employer of choice, though several initiatives, internal as well as external.
+Finally, we will continue to enhance our attractiveness as a responsible employer of choice.